 4. Apply Wood Stain

-Once the conditioner dries, apply at least 1 coat of stain using a bristled paintbrush or rag.
-Also, ensure to cover all spots on the wood and apply the stain in single strokes from one end to the surface to the other.
+Apply three (3) wood stain coats over the Cedar wood using a bristled paintbrush or lint-free cloth.
+Ensure to cover all the wooden surface spots and apply the stain in single strokes from one end to the other.

 4. Seal the Finish